The relentless moral campaigner and her fight to prevent a blasphemous film from being made.

 Thorsen was nothing if not determined, though.
 If he couldn’t make the film in Denmark, he would look elsewhere.
 He first turned to Sweden, but his application to the Swedish Film Institute was also unsuccessful.
 He then, for some bizarre reason, set his sights on the UK.

 Pornography was considered illegal in Britain in 1976, despite what should have been a precedent-setting acquittal of porn baron John Lindsay at Birmingham Crown Court a year earlier, where his hardcore loops were declared not to be obscene.
-While Lindsay’s cinema clubs showed his films and Soho sex shops sold hardcore magazines and loops, and while Britain’s softcore feature film-makers often quietly shot explicit versions for overseas sales, the official word was that the sale and production of porn was a crime (this attitude would be maintained until 1999).
+While Lindsay’s cinema clubs showed his films and Soho sex shops sold hardcore magazines and loops, and while Britain’s softcore feature film-makers often quietly shot explicit versions for overseas sales, the official word was that the sale and production of porn was a crime (this lie would be maintained until 1999).
 So the idea that a Danish filmmaker would be coming over not only to shoot a porn film, but a blasphemous one at that, caused outrage.

 It was Mary Whitehouse who marshalled the troops.
 In one of her many self-congratulatory books, she talks about how she obtained a copy of the screenplay and had it translated – perhaps not the scoop she implies, given that it had been published in Denmark a few years earlier.
 Nevertheless, armed with the ‘evidence’ of what Thorsen intended to film, Whitehouse tapped up friendly journalists to stir outrage amongst the public, while demanding that politicians do something to stop this awful man.
 The ‘something’ included the use of the virtually forgotten blasphemy laws against the film – there was the hope that even if the production could not be stopped, at least they could prevent it from ever being shown.
 Among those lined up against Thorsen were the Archbishop of Canterbury and the Queen, who unusually allowed herself to be quoted, calling the film “disgusting”.
 A prayer vigil was held outside the Home Office, and this seems to have been the last straw for Home Secretary Mervyn Rees, who announced that Thorsen was to be banned from the UK.
 And indeed, the Dane was turned away by customs when he arrived at Heathrow Airport early in 1977.

 Thorsen would go on to try France and Israel, where he had no more success in making his film, and eventually gave up on the plans that had by now dragged on for five years.
 Whitehouse, on the other hand, was emboldened by what she saw as her personal success.
 It was probably this new sense of power and a belief that the religious lobby was now in the ascendency that encouraged her to take out a private prosecution against Gay News for publishing James Kirkup’s poem The Love That Dares to Speak Its Name, a gay sexual fantasy involving Jesus Christ and a Roman centurion.
 Her success in this case put the long-dormant law of Blasphemous Libel back into the minds of prosecutors, censors and publishers.
 From now on, artists would have to be careful about how they dealt with religious ideas, or risk facing the consequences, as Nigel Wingrove found to his cost a decade later when his erotic art film Visions of Ecstasy became the first movie banned on blasphemy grounds.
+Britain had become a country that imposed religious censorship on artists.

 Thorsen eventually did get to make his film about Christ, though not the one he’d been fighting for.
 In 1992, he made The Return, a comedy about the Second Coming in which Christ is a revolutionary.
 There was no explicit sex, and reviews bemoaned the fact that the director seemed stuck in the 1960s in terms of style and humour.
 Whether Whitehouse even knew it existed is hard to tell – it has not been released in the UK.